Planning internal communication for your team (with templates)

 KPI 4: Productivity and performance

 Ensuring that all information relevant for work is easily available and organized saves time and money.
-In line with that, one of the most useful KPIs you can track in your internal communication plan is how and whether the practices, channels, and apps you’re implementing are actually improving people’s performance and productivity.
+In line with that, one of the most useful KPIs you can track in your internal communication strategy plan is how and whether the practices, channels, and apps you’re implementing are actually improving people’s performance and productivity.

 Are projects finished faster and with the same, or even higher quality?
 Are individual tasks finished before their deadlines?
 If the answers are “Yes”, this is a clear sign that communication is thriving in your workplace.